Hello, my name is [NAME] and I live in [CITY/NEIGHBORHOOD].

 Black communities are living in persistent fear of being killed by state authorities like police, immigration agents or even white vigilantes who are emboldened by state actors.
 According to the Urban Institute, in 1977, state and local governments spent $60 billion on police and corrections .
 In 2017, they spent $194 billion.
 A 220 percent increase.
 Despite continued profiling, harassment, terror and killing of Black communities, local and federal decision-makers continue to invest in the police, which leaves Black people vulnerable and our communities no safer.

 Where could that money go?
 It could go towards building healthy communities, to the health of our elders and children,to neighborhood infrastructure, to education, to childcare, to support a vibrant Black future.
 The possibilities are endless.

-I join in solidarity with the freedom fighters in Minneapolis, Louisville, and across the United States.
-And I call for the end to police terror.
+We join in solidarity with the freedom fighters in Minneapolis, Louisville, and across the United States.
+And we call for the end to police terror.

 The People of Houston, TX